Where will the wall be built?

-The Royal Institute of British Architects will run a global competition, which will be judged by a panel of experts to find the most stunning design for ‘The Wall’, to begin in 2016.
+The Royal Institute of British Architects ran a global competition, which was judged by a panel of experts to find the most stunning design for ‘The Wall’.

 It is expected to be an iconic structure representing a wall, but certainly NOT just a flat wall, it will be breath taking.
-An exhibition of designs will take place in spring/summer ‘2017, with the winner announced at the beginning of 2018.
+The winner will be announced early 2019.

 Is it for all faiths?

 The Wall of Answered Prayer is a piece of public art about Jesus, it is open for everybody to visit, enjoy and contribute to with the caveat that the prayers have been answered by Jesus.

 The UK and its Christian heritage is incredibly diverse in relation to faith.
 In order to honour our multi-faith society we believe that this does not involve merging all the faiths together but rather allowing each faith to express itself in the way it sees fit.

 The Wall has been designed to not only be an iconic architectural sculpture, but to fundamentally remind the generations to come of God’s goodness through reading other’s answered prayers and engaging with what the Bible says about prayer.